Skip to Content Skip to Navigation

 At age eight Mark began studies on the cello, working for seven years under the tutelage of the renowned cellist Laurence Lessor, and later with Judith Davidoff.
 He began lessons in both jazz and classical piano at age 15.
 Mark attended Sarah Lawrence College, on a cello scholarship, where he also studied composition with David Maslanka and Meyer Kupferman before taking a “leave of absence” to go on tour as a keyboardist and vocalist with the Saturday Night Band.
 The group toured the U.S. for nine months in the late 70s, appearing at such venues as the historic Apollo Theater in New York City.

-At the piano, Mark discovered his passion for both singing and songwriting, a creative path that spanned more than two decades.
-During this time Mark penned over 300 songs, composed music for television (WTBS), and was musical director for an off-Broadway Theater company in New York.
 In 1992 Davenport took a hiatus from songwriting to raise a family and pursue a Ph.D., in musicology at the University of Colorado at Boulder.
-His scholarly interests are, not surprisingly, in both early music and American popular music.
-He is currently an Associate Professor and Director of Music at Regis University, in Denver, Colorado, where he teaches Music History and directs the early music ensemble (the Collegium Musicum).
+His scholarly interests are in early music and American music.
+He is currently Professor and Director of Music at Regis University, in Denver, Colorado, where he teaches Music History and directs the early music ensemble (the Collegium Musicum).